wavemaker/docs/learn/app-development/services/web-services/web-services/working-with-soap-services.md

 ## Package Name Customization

-By default package name is set to the project base package name by the platform as <project-base-package-name>.services.<service-id-of-soap-being-imported>.
+By default package name is set to the project base package name by the platform as &lt;project-base-package-name&gt;.services.&lt;service-id-of-soap-being-imported&gt;.
 You can provide an optional package name so that the generated sources will be created in that package.

 ## Avoiding Name Collisions